 On the other hand, if you intend to leave your tire gauge in your glove box and only use it once a month or so, a plastic gauge will do just fine.
 No need to take out the big bucks here!

-Tire Pressure Monitoring Systems (TPMS) equipped cars require a much more accurate tire pressure to keep the system happy.
-Most systems will detect a difference of 2 to 5 psi between tires and will light up the TPMS warning light when it's the case.
+Tire Pressure Monitoring Systems (TPMS) equipped cars to require a much more accurate tire pressure to keep the system happy.
+Most systems will detect a difference of 2 to 5 psi between tires.
+It will light up the TPMS warning light when that’s the case.
 Always look for some kind of certification when you buy a tire pressure gauge, especially if your car is equipped with a TPMS system.

 Digital or analog?